 The identification and prioritization of community needs was an exhaustive process that builds on the needs and priorities of previous years, while taking into account new developments and priorities.
-Ward engagement took place through ward committee meetings, public meetings, sector engagements, door-to-door visits, interest group engagements and individual input throughout the year.
+Ward engagements were limited to a few public participation meetings and door to door engagements due to the pandemic.
+Smaller engagements with sectors, wards and interst groups took place to adhere to the Disaster Management regulations.

-As the ward committees plays such a pivotal role in the IDP the newly elected ward committee members were taken on site visits of all key municipal service infrastructure to provide an overview of the status quo of services and they also received training on the respective municipal processes in preparation of their one on one engagements with the community to solicit input in the ward profile and ward-based planning.
+As the ward committees plays such a pivotal role in the IDP the newly elected ward committee members were taken on site visits of all key municipal service infrastructure to provide an overview of the status quo of services and they also received training on the respective municipal processes and legislation n preparation of their one on one engagements with the community to solicit input in the ward profile and ward-based planning.
 An IDP Representative Forum with representatives from all four wards were also established to support the prioritization of needs.